Police fatally shoot man after woman stabbed at Scarborough home; SIU called in

 He was rushed to the hospital, where he was later pronounced dead.

-The woman who was stabbed was also transported to hospital with serious injuries, and she is in stable condition.
+Ramer said the woman who got stabbed suffered serious injuries.
+She was transported to the hospital and is now in stable condition.

+Meanwhile, the child was not physically injured in the incident.
+It was not immediately clear what's the relationship of the suspect to the victim and the child.

-Ramer said he would not release further details about the incident as the Special Investigations Unit (SIU) has invoked its mandate.
+Ramer would not disclose further details about what occurred, noting that the Special Investigations Unit (SIU) has invoked its mandate.

+"The SIU is going to investigate the incident, the interaction between the individual and the police.
+And then we will, at the same time, simultaneously investigate the original incident and the stabbing of the female," he said.

+"It's a tragic incident when officers are having to deal with these situations and deal with individuals under any circumstances.
+And all deaths are tragic and it has a huge impact on the officers that are involved as well."

 The SIU is called to investigate whenever police are involved in a death, serious injury, sexual assault allegations or the discharge of a firearm at a person.